-7. Other LEP Board Sub Groups
+6. Other LEP Board Sub Groups

-The LEP operates a series of advisory groups - the Business Leadership Group and Programme Boards - with their future status and composition intended to be part of this review.
+Alongside OIC, the LEP operates a series of advisory groups with their future status and composition intended to be part of this review.
 However, several moving parts mean no clear recommendation is possible at this point and advisory groups will be kept under review noting